 The Board is responsible for the appointment of Cogstate's Company Secretary.
-David Franks of Automic Group has been appointed as Company Secretary to the Board and each Board Committee, attending all meetings of the Board and Committees as required.
+David Franks of Automic Group and Kristi Geddes, Cogstate General Counsel have been jointly appointed as Company Secretary to the Board and each Board Committee, with at least one Secretary attending all meetings of the Board and Committees as required.
 The Board Charter outlines the role, responsibility and accountability of the Company Secretary.
 The Company Secretary is accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.